Update #2 (June 4, 2020):

 - Any hate speech or antagonizing of members in good standing or admins will result in your account being permanently (or temporarily with a warning, depending on the incident) suspended.
 If you aren't sure what constitutes hate speech, a good rule is: if you're not sure, keep it to yourself.

 - Again, this is not up for debate.
-If any of this is a problem for you, do not become a member (if you already are and want to cancel your account, just send us a message and we'll delete it ASAP).
+If any of this is a problem for you, do not become a member [edited to add: or cancel your account].

 Thanks as always to our community members for continuing to be excellent to us and to each other.
 Let's continue to keep Textillia hate-free.